emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 1. After that you can upload it as any other template (Access Es node with SSH):

-		curl -XPUT "localhost:9200/_template/Energy Logserverperfdata" -H'Content-Type: application/json' -d@beats_template.json
+		curl -XPUT "localhost:9200/_template/ITRS Log Analyticsperfdata" -H'Content-Type: application/json' -d@beats_template.json

 ## Wazuh integration ##

-Energy Logserver can integrate with the Wazuh, which is lightweight agent is designed to perform a number of tasks with the objective of detecting threats and, when necessary, trigger automatic responses.
+ITRS Log Analytics can integrate with the Wazuh, which is lightweight agent is designed to perform a number of tasks with the objective of detecting threats and, when necessary, trigger automatic responses.
 The agent core capabilities are:

 - Log and events data collection
 - File and registry keys integrity monitoring